Mormonism and Freemasonry: Historical connections

 There were eventually 1,492 members of these lodges, but only a total of 414 Masons in all the other Illinois lodges.
 A resolution passed in the Grand Lodge of Illinois on October 3, 1843 to revoke the charter of Rising Sun Lodge, revoke the dispensations of and refuse to provide charters for the rest of these Lodges.

 Rising Sun Lodge's charter was suspended because of refusal to pay dues to the Grand Lodge and because of doing its Masonic work irregularly.
 Nauvoo Lodge's dispensation was revoked due to irregular Masonic work, failure to bring its record books to the Grand Lodge for inspection, making men Masons without regard to character, and not requiring candidates to become proficient in one degree before advancing to another.
 Helm Lodge's dispensation was revoked due to irregular Masonic work (particularly "acting on four petitions in one day"), pushing candidates from the first degree to the third within two-day time periods, failure to present their records to the Grand Lodge for inspection, and paying only a portion of its dues to the Grand Lodge.
 Nye Lodge's dispensation was revoked for the same reasons as Helm Lodge and for initiating candidates within only one day of receiving their petitions (which did not leave any time for petitions to be examined or investigated).
 Keokuk Lodge's dispensation was revoked for irregular Masonic work and for allowing petitions to be received and acted upon "within one lunar month."

 Following this resolution, Grand Master Alexander Dunlap later sent a representative of the Grand Lodge to Nauvoo Lodge to revoke its dispensation.
-According to the records of the Grand Lodge, its representative was "treated with contempt," the Lodge refused to part with its charger, and the Lodge stated that they would continue to do Masonic work.
+According to the records of the Grand Lodge, its representative was "treated with contempt," the Lodge refused to part with its charter, and the Lodge stated that they would continue to do Masonic work.
 Because of this, a resolution in the Grand Lodge of Illinois passed on October 10, 1844 that withdrew all fellowship with Nauvoo Lodge, Helm Lodge, Nye Lodge, and all members thereof; that the Masons working in these Lodges be considered clandestine (or illegitimate), and that all members thereof be suspended from the privileges of Masonry in Illinois.
 The Lodge in Keokuk seems not to have been given the courtesy of being properly informed by the Grand Lodge of its charter being revoked or its members suspended following the 1843 resolution.